DerrickLamers/grblwiki/Grbl-v1.1-Configuration.md

 [HLP:$$ $# $G $I $N $x=val $Nx=line $J=line $SLP $C $X $H ~ ! ? ctrl-x]
 ```

 The ‘$’-commands are Grbl system commands used to tweak the settings, view or change Grbl's states and running modes, and start a homing cycle.
-The last four **non**-'$' commands are realtime control commands that can be sent at anytime, no matter what Grbl is doing.
-These either immediately change Grbl's running behavior or immediately print a report of the important realtime data like current position (aka DRO).
+The last four **non**-'$' commands are real-time control commands that can be sent at anytime, no matter what Grbl is doing.
+These either immediately change Grbl's running behavior or immediately print a report of the important real-time data like current position (aka DRO).

 ***